 - Vaginal discharge that is mucous-like, white to yellow, and usually not heavy

-- Licking the vulva; some dogs may also scoot on the floor if it's irritating them
+- Licking the vulva; some dogs may also scoot on the floor to try to ease the irritation

 - Mild irritation of the skin around the vulva